 When we think of Tokyo, we imagine a lot of urban activities in a good way.
-However, just 70 minutes from Shinjuku in the heart of Tokyo, there is a place which offer multitude of outdoor activities to escape from the city.
+However, just 70 minutes from Shinjuku in the heart of Tokyo, there is a place which offers a multitude of outdoor activities to escape from the city.
 So I went to Enoshima, a famous island for temples surrounded by nature as well as marine sports such as sailing.

-My first class of stand up paddle board
+My first SUP class

 You need to prepare for some before starting the lesson.
-Once you put on suit and life jacket, make sure that the leash (a rope used to connect the board to his leg) is properly attached to avoid losing the paddle board in the ocean.
+Once you put on a suit and life jacket, make sure that the leash (a rope used to connect the board to his leg) is properly attached to avoid losing the paddle board in the ocean.
 Then, he shows me basic movements: different rowing activities to move forward and backward, and move to the left or the right, and finally how to stand on the board!

-The practice of stand up paddle board
+The practice of SUP

-It’s time to take off, so head for the ocean to start the practice.
-I let him go in front to observe his actions, hoping not to be in the water for the first minutes.
+It’s time to take off, so we head for the ocean to start the practice.
+I let him go in front to observe his actions, hoping not to be in the water for the first few minutes.

 The first step is to move away from the edge to kneel on the board.
 I’m doing relatively well in this position, and I can more or less move with the oar and reach the open sea despite a strong wind.